-20. Necessary Approvals
+19. Necessary Approvals

-The obligation of the Corporation to issue and deliver Shares in accordance with this Plan is subject to applicable securities legislation and to the receipt of any approvals that may be required from any regulatory authority or stock exchange having jurisdiction over the securities of the Corporation.
+The obligation of the Corporation to issue and deliver Shares in accordance with this Plan is subject to applicable Securities Laws and to the receipt of any approvals that may be required from any regulatory authority or stock exchange (including the TSX-V) having jurisdiction over the securities of the Corporation.
 If Shares cannot be issued to a Participant upon the exercise of an Option (for any reason whatsoever) the obligation of the Corporation to issue such Shares shall terminate and any funds paid to the Corporation in connection with the exercise of such Option will be returned to the relevant Participant as soon as practicable.

-21. Stock Exchange Rules
+20. Stock Exchange Rules

-This Plan and any option agreements entered into hereunder shall comply with the requirements from time to time of the TSX-V.
+This Plan and any option agreements entered into hereunder shall comply with and be subject to the requirements from time to time of the TSX-V.

-22. Right to Issue Other Shares
+21. Right to Issue Other Shares